-Classic USPGA Outfits Over the Years
+Classic USPGA Outfits Over the Years - USPGA Championship

 The hair was longer and the cap perhaps just a tad bigger when Rickie Fowler contested his first USPGA at Whistling Straits in 2010.

-For last year’s event, John Daly’s famous overswing and mullet were pretty much the same as in his remarkable win at Crooked Stick in 1991.
-The waistline and fashion statement had both moved on a little though, and the result was less memorable too with Big John heading home early after rounds of 76 and 72.
+John Daly’s famous overswing and mullet were pretty much the same as in his remarkable win at Crooked Stick in 1991.

+For all the latest USPGA Championship news, check the Golf Monthly website and follow us on Facebook, Twitter and Instagram